 I also knew from the beginning of my most recent return to school, that I wanted to concentrate on issues facing women as they age, for both my own journey and to help all my friends live long, healthy lives so that I would have playmates!
 But seriously, I saw a great need: for so long, so few health and science studies focused on women, and only a scant amount had used women participants.

 For example, older studies on testing hormones used men as the participants!
 (How bizarre is that thinking?)
 Researchers and doctors just took the results of studies on men and applied the same guidelines to women, because women and men are exactly alike 😉

-Eventually studies featured female participants, but only in the last twenty years, or so.
+Eventually, studies featured female participants, but only in the last 20 years or so.
 Still, nowhere could I find good, clear, concise information regarding women’s health and well-being as seen through a gerontological lens—a holistic lens, as gerontology is a holistic discipline.
 Holistic means that since all our parts are intimately connected, to fully understand ourselves as complicated human beings we must look at all the different aspects of a person—the psychological, physical, and social elements.

 My goals are to empower, educate, and energize women using great information backed up by sound science.

 We deserve to be the masters of our health and our destiny.
 Obviously, we have merited that unique focus all along, but thank goodness society is finally catching up.
 We now see women across the planet stepping up and taking their rightful places as full creators of their future.
 I want to help each one of them access the very best version of herself.